 - Trigger emails after a potential customer has subscribed to your newsletters

 - Trigger emails when a purchase has been made, which can include up-selling options.

 We dug into this a little deeper in our previous post, How too Make, Use, and Perfect Automated Email Marketing Workflows for eCommerce, where we looked at each time of workflow you should follow for automated emails directed at potential customers and previous shoppers as part of your complete marketing plan.

 These include: the welcome flow, the abandoned cart workflow, the purchase workflow and the VIP customer flow.
 Additionally, don’t forget to keep your automated emails personalized like our merchant Fit Girls does with their confirmation mail here:

-There you have it, the top 4 things you can do to help your email marketing perform at its peak in 2017.
+There you have it, the top 4 things you can do to help your email marketing perform at its peak.
 Don’t forget to add those pop-ups to grow your database and to stay tuned for more 2017 marketing tips and trends.